asjfaaqr/BABAJ/README.md

 This tool is meant to serve seafarers, by building a "social platform" that also displays scientifically relevant information for each location.

 The files are seperated as:
+(Use the most recent uploads of these since there are duplicates)

 static
   markers.json